A contribution to a debate on Marxism and science

 Does this result mean that Einstein’s theory is beyond further challenge?
 Not at all.
 Science, Marxism and the Big Bang tries to explain that historically, scientific laws such as those discovered by Newton or Einstein are not simply either true or false, as some would like to believe.
 Instead, a more flexible, “dialectical” outlook is required, a core view of which is that in the real world any particular thing, whether it is an atom or a particular scientific outlook, contains within it contradictory elements or opposites.
 The ancient Greeks argued that anything which lacked such internal contradictions could never change, and would exist for all eternity.
 They recognised the impermanence of all things outside the ‘Heavens’, the starry firmament where the gods were thought to reside.
 Only among the stars could the Greeks detect no sign of change.
 The Big Bang theory shows that even the starry heavens – the universe itself – are subject to coming in to being and passing away, the ancient dialectic of becoming.

 Contradictions are part of science as it develops.
 We show how Newton was aware of serious contradictions in his own theory of gravity, which were only resolved by Einstein and the Big Bang theory centuries later.
 Einstein’s theory has limits to its application, particularly at the microscopic level, and scientists are always testing it – as they explicitly did during what was to have been a rather routine neutrino experiment at CERN.
 Yet, when Einstein’s theory is finally superseded by one which combines quantum mechanics and relativity in a single theoretical sweep (the loftiest aim of theoretical physicists), atom bombs unfortunately will still explode and space and time will still warp as observed by Gravity Probe B and predicted by Einstein a century ago.
+It is simply that our understanding of the mechanisms underlying these things will have advanced.
 Today, Marxists must base their materialist outlook on the conquests of science on which our technological age turns.

 Author Alan Woods has not come to the defence of Reason in Revolt, a book he claimed outlined “the fundamentals of Marxism”, against our carefully explained observations of its many serious failings.
 It is certainly unusual for Woods to avoid confrontation.